unrealcv/unrealcv/test/README.rst

 The test utilize docker to run test automatically.
 The test script will start a docker image containing unrealcv binary automatically.

+The test scripts should be ended by a suffix '_test.py'

 1. Install dependencies first